johannkm/chrome-ext-notes/INSTRUCTIONS.md

 ```javascript
 let textarea = document.getElementById('noteText');
 ```
-We can now use `textarea.value` to get and set the text in the textarea.
+We can now use `noteText.value` to get and set the text in the textarea.

 ##### Note:
 The ES6 JavaScript keyword `let` acts like `var`, but the variable is only accessible within the code block instead of globally.